Meowmixforme/OnlineRetailer.Products/README.md

 # OnlineRetailer.Products

-A backend service for an Amazon-style online retailer, developed as part of a university DevOps module.
+A backend service for an Amazon-style online retailer, developed as part of my university DevOps module.

 ## Overview